Concept Topics

 - <conbody>: Main body content.

-Structural Best Practices
+Best Practices for Writing

-- Explain the "why" before the "what".
+- Explain the "why" before introducing the "what."

-- Organize from general to specific.
+- Organize content from general to specific.

 Sample XML Code